iansawyerva/generator-angular-material/README.md

 - slider
 - tabs

-Refer to https://material.angularjs.org/latest/ for how to use these components
+Refer to https://material.angularjs.org/latest/ for how to use these components.